VoxeLibre/VoxeLibre/HOW_TO_PLAY.md

 How to play:

-#### Download Minetest
+#### Download Luanti
-- Navigate to https://www.minetest.net/ to download the client.
+- Navigate to https://www.luanti.org/ to download the client.
 - Once installed, open and select the "Content" tab

 #### Install VoxeLibre from ContentDB